MohammadRaziei/phasma/README.md

 - **OS**: Windows, Linux, or macOS (32-bit and 64-bit supported)
 - **No External Dependencies**: No need to install browsers, Node.js, npm, or browser drivers
 - **Memory**: Minimal memory footprint
-- **Storage**: ~50MB for bundled PhantomJS engine (downloaded automatically)
+- **Storage**: ~20MB for bundled PhantomJS engine (included in package)

-Phasma is completely self-contained - it includes the PhantomJS engine and requires no external dependencies.
+Phasma is completely self-contained - it includes the PhantomJS engine directly in the package (~20MB) and requires no external dependencies.
 No need to install Chrome, Firefox, Node.js, npm, or any browser drivers.
-The bundled PhantomJS engine is automatically downloaded and managed when needed.
+The bundled PhantomJS engine is OS-independent and works across all platforms.

 ### From Source
 For development or latest features: